Kiloutre/TekkenMovesetExtractor/README.md

 # Finding player addresses and structure sizes in Tekken 7

 Each Tekken 7 patch changes the addresses of the game_addresses.txt file.
-You will need correct addresses for the tool to properly function:
+If i don't update the tool myself, you will need correct addresses for the tool to properly function:
 - `t7_p1_addr` and `t7_playerstruct_size` are required for basic import/export.
 More are needed to get access to the  tool's 'Set Online' functions, but they are hard to get so i will be the one to do it usually. `t7_base` is not needed as far as i know.

 Finding the `t7_p1_addr` is similar to Tag2.